 Here at Lawn & Weed Expert, we are often asked by both our clients and homeowners why mushrooms sometimes grow on their lawn.
-We understand that as a homeowner who may not have any knowledge of mushrooms, a sudden outbreak may be cause for concern, however, the professionals at Lawn & Weed Expert are here to tell you it is not!
-To learn more about mushroom and why they grow on your lawn, read on.
+We understand that as a homeowner you may not have any knowledge of mushrooms, and a sudden outbreak may be cause for concern, however, the professionals at Lawn & Weed Expert are here to tell you it is not!
+The reasons why lawns get mushrooms are usually positive

 Mushrooms in your lawn